Black Friday toy deals are here! These are the best offers right now

 What little princess’s bedroom is complete without a dressing table?
 Now they can get ready in style with this Frozen-inspired set.
 It includes a stool, two flasks and even some all-important accessories – a necklace, headband, rings, bracelet, hair clip and comb.
 Best of all, the mirror can detach from the dresser and be used on any other flat surface, so wherever they go, this magic mirror can go too.

 If they’re obsessed with a galaxy far, far away then they’re sure to adore this Jar Jar Binks action figure.
 Designed with movie-accurate details and coming complete with three accessories, they’ll be able to recreate all their favourite scenes from the prequels.
-And with more than 50 per cent off right now, this is the deal you’ve been looking for.
+And with 27 per cent off right now, this is the deal you’ve been looking for.

 Thomas & Friends trackmaster mad dash on sodor: Was £79.99, now £59.99, Smythstoys.com